quantumopticslkb/doclkb-deprecated/content/en/StartingPackage/good_practices.md

 Any laser in the lab room is water-cooled by a chiller.
 If the cooling is not properly done the laser can stop working and eventually break.
 As a consequence you must make sure there is always **dry-water** in the chiller.
 Usually we refill it every week/two weeks.
 If you see a water leak coming out from the chiller immediately turn the laser off and fix the leak (enjoy).
 <alert type="warning">
-Only dry water can be used in the chiller.
+Dry water mixed with Acetone (10%) is mandatory for the the chiller.
 </alert>

 ## Polariton room specifities